 Cerro El Baul

 This wooded hill can be seen from the Kasa Kiwi Rooftop is a popular weekend destination for city dwellers.
 It has wonderful views across Xela’s broad plain and to the volcanos that fringe it.
 There are some surprisingly fast and scary kids’ slides and a giant obelisk with great Maya warrior Tecún Umán carved in relief – legend claims he is buried on this spot.
 The hike takes approx 1 hour from the front door of Kasa Kiwi.
 There are 2 routes you can see on Google Maps, one is longer than the other.
-Warning: Be alert and aware of any stray dogs on this route they are not friendly.
+Warning: Be alert and aware of any stray dogs on either of these routes, they are not friendly.
 The shorter route seems to have more aggressive dogs and they do bite.
 It is best to avoid any dogs you see.
 The longer route follows the road up to the top.

 Head up hill toward Almolonga, at the large turn almost to the top of the highway, take the cobblestone road heading right toward the Cerros and also the thermal baths marked on the highway as “Baños Los Vahos” (a fairly well known spot).
 The baths are created from geothermal energy from the still active Volcano and are a good stop on the return from a long hike.
 After heading up the road for about 200 meters, stay straight on the paved road for about 30 minutes and you will arrive at a community called Chicuá.
 At the entrance of the community, take a right off the road onto an obvious trail paved with stones.
 15 minutes up this trail will bring you to a soccer field, and from there several obvious paths lead up to the mulit-summit Volcán Cerro Quemado.
 Uber is an option to take you directly to the community instead of walking.